christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.10.
 Compare Vespasian's depiction to Herod Agrippa I

-'Antonia Caenis' was Vespassians mistress who was his first cousin who was Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria.
+'Antonia Caenis' was Vespassian's mistress who was his first cousin who was Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria.
 (Caenis was the Greek goddess who was transformed into a man, and she role-played as two men: Marcus Antonius Pallas and Philo).

 Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria aka Antonia Caenis's son was Tiberius Julius Alexander aka Josephus who was the Prefect (leader) of the
 Praetorian Guard which made him arguably the most powerful man in the empire during Vespasian's reign.

-Vespassian's son Titus was in a relationship with his aunt Berenice, granddaughter of King Herod, who was St. Veronica in the bible (Veronica is a transliteration of the Greek name Berenike meaning 'victory').
+Vespasian's son Titus was in a relationship with his aunt Berenice, granddaughter of King Herod, who was St. Veronica in the bible (Veronica is a transliteration of the Greek name Berenike meaning 'victory').

-Bernice's brother Marcus Julius Agrippa II, whom she was in an incestuous relationship with before moving on to her nephew (previous to this she was married to her uncle Herod of Chalcis), was the governor of all foreign Roman territories except Egypt (which was governed by Tiberius Julius Alexander) during the Flavian period.
+Berenice's brother Marcus Julius Agrippa II, whom she was in an incestuous relationship with before moving on to her nephew (previous to this she was married to her uncle Herod of Chalcis), was the governor of all foreign Roman territories except Egypt (which was governed by Tiberius Julius Alexander) during the Flavian period.

-Emperor Vitellius was probably an alias for Vespasian's older brother Titus Flavius Sabinus who was married to Mariamne III aka "Arria the Elder" ("Arria" from her father's name judean king Aristobulus IV who was the son of King Herod and he was also Julius Caesars adopted son.
+Emperor Vitellius was probably an alias for Vespasian's older brother Titus Flavius Sabinus who was married to Mariamne III aka "Arria the Elder" ("Arria" from her father's name judean king Aristobulus IV who was the son of King Herod and he was also Julius Caesar's adopted son.
 Aristobulus IV was likely Vespasian and Vitellius's father, so like his cousin Alexander (grandson of King Herod), he was also married to his sister).

 Endnotes (Chapter 4)

 (a) Theory: Alexander (grandson of King Herod) aka Gaius Julius Alexander, Herodian Prince of Judaea aka Alexander Lysimachus aka Alexander the Alabarch aka Tiberius Julius Alexander Major aka (King/Tetrarch) Ptolemy (Alexander) bar Menneus aka Ptolemy of Mauretania was also the Roman general 'Gnaeus Domitius Corbulo'.
-Gnaeus Domitius Corbulo conquered Armenia alongside Tiberius Julius Alexander (his son Tiberius Julius Alexander aka Arrius Calpernius Piso aka Arrius Varus aka Tiberius Julius Cotys aka Emperor Nerva), after which, Tigranes VI (Tiberius Julius Alexander) was instilled as king.
+Gnaeus Domitius Corbulo conquered Armenia alongside Tiberius Julius Alexander (his son Tiberius Julius Alexander aka Arrius Calpernius Piso aka Arrius Varus aka Tiberius Julius Cotys aka Emperor Nerva), after which, Tigranes VI (Tiberius Julius Alexander) was installed as king.
 Compare his bust [link] to the famous 'Josephus' (Tiberius Julius Alexander) bust [link].
 Notice a resemblance?
 If this is correct, then he (Alexander) would have been the brother-in-law to Caligula and father-in-law to Domitian.
 Tiridates of Armenia (who would have been Mithridates Chrestus' great-great-grandson) was the one who spread the religion Mithraism which was a syncretic a slave-morality religion to subjugate the Parthians.
-Mithras is inspired from Zoroastrianism, the religion of the Persians/Parthians, but Mithras is the same as Sabazios.
+Mithras is inspired by Zoroastrianism, the religion of the Persians/Parthians, but Mithras is the same as Sabazios.
 It’s a solar son deity, a Jupiter.

 #### 5 Julius Caesar was a Title